 Here’s where we come in:

-The Rule 3 Licensing laws require the layout for every child care center room to meet specific quality standards.
-We will rearrange the layout of every room in your center to follow these standards, which are in place to protect the safety of the children.
+Rule 3 Licensing regulations require classrooms to meet specific quality standards.
+We will arrange the layout of every room in your center to follow these standards, which are in place to protect the safety of the children.